theajeet/theajeet/README.md

 # 💫 About Me:
+Myself Ajeet
+I am Doing 2nd year student of BCA from Gla University, Mathura.
-I am Software engineer and Front-end Developer
+I want become a future Software engineer (Front-end developer).
+And also i am Freelanceing as a full stack web development.

 ## 🌐 Socials: